What do you do now, and what do you want to do next?

 I’m the President & CEO of an umbrella nonprofit arts agency that represents arts nonprofits, artists and arts-related businesses in our tri-city, bi-state community.
 We cultivate the community through the arts and #SupportLocalArt through advocacy, communication, networking opportunities and grants.

-What I want to do next is be something I have coined a “Personal Systems Disrupter” through writing, public speaking, retreats and more.
-By shifting my passion, advocacy and story telling talents, I want to help others get (more) comfortable being uncomfortable, find and pursue passion and overcome their fear of failure to discover the joy on the other side.
-Ultimately, I want to help others be the metaphorical size and volume they desire and to move through the world seen and pursuing all that they most desire to pursue.
+What I also am is something I have coined a “Personal Systems Disruptor” through writing, public speaking, coaching, retreats/courses and more.
+By shifting my passion, advocacy and story telling talents, I help others get (more) comfortable being uncomfortable, find and pursue passion and overcome their fear of failure to discover the joy on the other side.
+Ultimately, I help others be the metaphorical size and volume they desire and to move through the world seen and pursuing all that they most desire to pursue.

 What is a Personal Systems Disrupter?